x7Gv/qraph/README.md

 # qraph
 An adaptive data visualization / function graphing program</br>
-made as hobbying for hobbying
+made as hobbying for hobbying.